Community Ecology & Macroecology (BISC 830) -- Fall 2021

 Lecture: Spatial patterns of diversity & why (DG) ppt

-For next week: please read both TREE articles, Chp 7 Competitive interactions, the classic paper [Currie et al. Ecology Letters 7:1121] and 2 papers shared by Discussion leaders
+For next week: please read the classic diversity paper [Currie et al. Ecology Letters 7:1121] and 2 papers on diversity patterns shared by Discussion leaders.
+In preparation for lecture skim this: Chp 3 Biodiversity-Ecosystem Function,

 Hempson et al. 2019.
 Alternate Grassy Ecosystem States Are Determined by Palatability–Flammability Trade-Offs.
 TREE 34:286-290.
 PDF